roncat/hellodocker/README.md

-# Examples fat-jars projects with Docker in Centos:java8
+# Examples fat-jar projects with Docker in Centos:java8
 This workspace will show how to start a simple bootstrap-based application.
 This will be show in multiple technologies.